-This course provides experience and knowledge of the skills and techniques to perform in the field of finish carpentry.
-Methods of laying out and installing frames/doors, cabinet/counter installation, millwork, floorcoverings, tile and finish hardware.
+This course provides a hands-on lab-based experience and knowledge of the skills and techniques to perform in the field of finish carpentry.
+Methods of laying out and installing frames/doors, cabinet/counter installation, millwork, floor coverings, tile and finish hardware.
 Organization, quality control, estimating materials and coordination with others will be emphasized.